Nachtigall/serverless-demo-project/README.md

 - `sls wsgi serve -p 8001 --stage local`

 #### Dev experience:
-added `black` and `isort` libraries to keep sorting and code always in the same style.
+Added `black` and `isort` libraries to keep sorting and code always in the same style.
 Also, as an option could be to add `mypy` to enforce type hints.

 #### Storage system:
 As a storage system was used `DynamoDB` (handle - s3_url as key - value)+ `S3 bucket` (as image storage).
 There are no relations between handles, so, there is no reason to choose something more complex like RDS or so.